blastcloud/guzzler-docs/docs/troubleshooting/readme.md

 ## Guzzler's Error Messages

-In order to be helpful, Guzzler `Expectations` are serialized into a user friendly list of filters added to that failed expectation.
+In order to be helpful, Guzzler `Expectations` are serialized into a user-friendly list of filters that exist on a failed expectation.
 For example, the following `Expectation`

 ```php
 $this->guzzler->expects($this->once())